 I could have reached some level of satisfaction with my body and my relationship to it on my own.

 But I would never have learned how to be proud, curious, welcoming, compassionate, and certain of myself along the way like I am able to be now.

 With that, here are 2 ways you can minimize your self-torture right now:

-1. Sign up for A Custom Fit Life.
+1. Check out my one-on-one coaching packages.
 Let me give you confidence, clarity, and self-compassion - instead of noise - while you create a more intentional life.

 2. To do a little reflection on your own, grab a pen and paper...

 First, think about something you are working toward and ask yourself: Why do I want this?
 What do I think will change?
 How will it make me feel?